 I recommend this book for lovers of color everywhere, as well as those interested in natural dyes.

-Disclosure: Martingale & Company sent Kangath a free copy of Amigurumi at Home for review.
-Kangath was not compensated for the preceding review.
-All opinions expressed in the review are the blog author's and are not necessarily the opinions of Martingale & Company or Ana Paula Rimoli.
+Disclosure: The publisher sent Kangath a review copy of this book.
+Kangath was not otherwise compensated for the preceding review.
+All opinions expressed in Kangath's reviews are her own.